waitingsong/node-win32-api/packages/win32-api/README.md

 // **Find calc's hWnd, need running a calculator program manually at first** import * as ref from 'ref-napi'

-import {
-  DModel as M,
-  DTypes as W,
-  DStruct as DS,
-} from 'win32-api'
+import * as M from 'win32-def'
+import * as W from 'win32-def/common.def'
+import * as DS from 'win32-def/struct.def'
 import { Kernel32, User32 } from 'win32-api/promise'